finos/common-domain-model/documentation/source/documentation.rst

    status TransferStatusEnum (0..1) <"The transfer status, e.g. Instructed, Settled, ...">
    settlementReference string (0..1) <"The settlement reference, when applicable.">

+By design, the CDM treats the reset and the transfer primitive events separately because there is no one-to-one relationship between reset and transfer.

+* Many transfer events are not tied to any reset: for instance, the currency settlement from an FX spot or forward transaction.
+* Conversely, not all reset events generate a cashflow: for instance, the single, final settlement that is based on all the past floating rate resets in the case of a compounding floating zero-coupon swap.

+Else than the ``ObservationPrimitive`` and ``TransferPrimitive`` above, each primitive event is designed to include a ``before`` and an ``after`` trade state attributes, that define the state transition in terms of evolution in the trade state.

+The ``before`` attribute is included as a reference using the ``[metadata reference]`` annotation, because by definition the primitive event points to a state that *already* exists.
+By contrast, the primitive event includes the full ``after`` state, since it is the occurence of that primitive event that transitions to a new state.
+By tying each state in the lifecycle to a previous state, primitive events are the mechanism by which the *lineage* model is implemented in the CDM.

 Business Event
 ^^^^^^^^^^^^^^

-The purpose of the Business Event is to represent a lifecycle event consisting of one or more primitive events.
-As with the product model, the name of the lifecycle event is inferred through composition:
+A Business Event represents a transaction lifecycle event and is built according to the following design principle in the CDM:

-* **Business events are specified by composition** of *primitive events*, which are the building block components used to specify business events in the CDM.
-They describe the fundamental state-transition components that may impact the trade state during its lifecycle.
+* **Business events are specified by composition of primitive events**, which describe the fundamental state-transition components that may impact the trade state during its lifecycle.

-* **Business event qualification is inferred** from those primitive event components and, in some relevant cases, from an *intent* qualifier associated with the business event.
+* **Business event qualification is inferred from those primitive event components** and, in some relevant cases, from an *intent* qualifier associated with the business event.
 The inferred value is populated in the ``eventQualifier`` attribute.

 .. code-block:: Haskell